-“The question of how to shield your child from some degree of risk is a real one right now,” said Dan Wuori, director of early learning at The Hunt Institute.
+“The question of how to shield your child from some degree of risk is a real one right now,” said Dan Wuori, senior director of early learning at The Hunt Institute.

 But new regulations designed to limit disease spread also mean there will be less spots than ever.
 A study out of Arizona State University found that job postings for early education teachers at private centers dropped by 13% after stay-at-home orders went into effect.
 That means 10,000 fewer children can be served each month, the study’s authors wrote.

-“If you were a parent who had your preschooler in a 3-year-old class of 18, you may find your child’s slot is no longer available,” Wuori said.
+“If you were a parent who had your preschooler in a three-year-old class of 18, you may find your child’s slot is no longer available,” Wuori said.

 Options left for parents are limited